dje-dev/Ceres/README.md

 * suggestions for the most needed missing features

 Somewhat bigger picture, thoughts and help with the architecture and implementation of backends would be especially welcomed.
-Some open questions/opportunities:
-* extend the LC0 backend support beyond just CUDA
-* possibly generalize the interface between LC0 backends and arbitrary clients so this large and complex set of backends could be more widely leveraged by other chess engines
+In particular, it is hoped to eventually generalize the interface between LC0 backends and arbitrary clients so this large and complex set of backends could be more widely leveraged by other chess engines including Ceres.
-* even more generally, write a direct translator from LC0 weights files to ONNX files which would then allow execution via TensorRT or ONNXRUNTIME across a wide variety of hardware devices

 ## Acknowledgements and Thanks